 There are a number of major sites that I did not see.
 Thus I cannot report on them.
 This includes the Topkapi Palace, and any boat cruise on the Bosphorous.
 The latter I guess would be like a ferry in the US—get on able, but after that, who knows… I also did not walk much around the Old Town in the Golden Horn.
 I am most familiar with the Galata neighborhood where my hotel was located.

 As an American wheelchair user, I often use New York City as my reference point for international or urban accessibility.
 Istanbul I suggest is much like NYC.
 In NYC, there are lots of modern accessible modern buildings and accommodation.
 But there is a legacy of the older way of doing things.
 In any neighborhood, street, or store, half of the elements might be accessible and half might have some kind of barrier.
 You can’t predict what exactly you will encounter, and you have to be flexible.
 “Walking around” is also a way of life.
 You cannot go from parking lot to parking lot like large of parts of the US to get around.

-I stayed at the Marmara Pera Hotel just off the european style walking street, Istiklal, in the Galata district.
+I stayed at the Marmara Pera Hotel just off the European style walking street, Istiklal, in the Galata district.
 I used an accessible room, but it would not be perfect or ideal for everyone.
-The bathroom was spacious with roll-in shower and roll-under sink.
-However the bed area was quite narrow.
+The bathroom was spacious with a roll-in shower and roll-under sink.
+However, the bed area was quite narrow.
 I have a 26” wide chair and I do not think I could move between the beds.
 I crawled in from the foot of the bed.
 The breakfast area is accessed by an attractive individual lift from the lobby.
 The food spread was then up two steps, and the staff will eagerly throw down a wooden ramp and assist you when requested.
-I felt the hotel is well located for nightlife and transportation, but inquire about the details at this place or others when looking for a hotel.
+I felt the hotel is well located for nightlife and transportation but inquire about the details at this place or others when looking for a hotel.